mcrbt/kvstore/README.md

 * Save the current store to disk (or create a backup), perform the operation, and reload the original store from disk (or restore the backup) if the swapping fails.
-(This would also decrease the speed of the operation, because of the additional hard drive accesses on possibly large stores.)
+(This would also decrease the speed of the operation, because of the additional hard drive accesses and the parsing of the serialized JSON data.)

 ## Makefile targets